arielherself/espresso/README.md

 ## Daily quiz

 Our baristas will serve you a new question each day this week.
 On Friday your challenge is to give us all five answers and, as important, tell us the connecting theme.
-Email your responses (and include mention of your home city and country) by 1700 GMT on Friday to [QuizEspresso<span class="__cf_email__" data-cfemail="612104020e0f0e0c0812154f020e0c">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@te.arielherself.xyz).
+Email your responses (and include mention of your home city and country) by 1700 GMT on Friday to [<span class="__cf_email__" data-cfemail="de8fabb7a49badaeacbbadadb19ebbbdb1b0b1b3b7adaaf0bdb1b3">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@te.arielherself.xyz).
 We’ll pick randomly from those with the right answers and crown one winner per continent on Saturday.

 <strong>Monday</strong>: The Blue Grotto is a feature of which resort island in the bay of Naples?